noahehall/theBookOfNoah/0current/aws/0networking.md

   - edge computing: customize how an application behaves based on location
     - also requires lambda
   - deep integration with other AWS services
-  - data from other aws services (e.g. s3 webhosting) into cloud front is at no cost
+  - data from other aws services (e.g. s3 webhosting) into cloudfront is at no cost
 - origin server: where cloudfront copies source resources (e.g. s3/ec2)
   - but can be external to AWS (but it costs more)
 - origin group: a primary + secondary origin servers